 download our class schedule: Spring ‘14 Classes

-NEW Kids Dance Classes with Amy Maze
+Kids Dance Classes with Amy Maze

 Attire: comfortable clothes, clean-soled sneakers or bare feet.